GreenBeret9/windowsAutoCloser/README.md

 3. open cmd and run "pip install pytesseract"

 # run the project
-1.cmd then go to your script folder with "cd path/to/the/script/folder"
+1. cmd then go to your script folder with "cd path/to/the/script/folder"

-2.set up your virtual environement:
+2. set up your virtual environement:

 python -m venv venv